natsci-droid/natsci-droid.github.io/_posts/2021-01-26-Classifying Dog Breeds.md

 Accuracy is the most popular classification metric, though can mask detail in the results.
 For example, if there is a very large class imbalance, the accuracy of the smaller clas can be hidden by the accuracy of the larger.
 This can be illustrated by two classes, where one comprises 90% of the data.
 If a model always predicted the largest class, it would achieve 90%, despite knowing nothing to distinguish the classes.

 There is not such a large class imbalance here, but results for different classes have been exained with a confusion matrix.
-This highlights where classes have been confused, ost likely because they appear similar, but gives a good indication where to colect more data.
+This highlights where classes have been confused, most likely because they appear similar, but gives a good indication where to colect more data.

 ## Data Exploration
 There are two data sets provided with this project, a set of dog images and a set of human images.
 Below are example images from this data set.